AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > 1. Using more than one public key, i.e., `AuthenticationMethods publickey,publickey`
 > 1. `RevokedKeys`

-### SSH `hostbased` authentication

-> :construction: TK-TODO
->
-> For the majority of use cases we care about, this authentication method is not considered useful because it fundamentally relies on trust relationships between machines rather than user account identity verification.
-We'll touch on this mechanism but for the purposes of this lab, won't actually dive that deep into it.

 # Discussion

 ## What are NIST curves and why can't they be trusted?